contact me: ///twitter: @MundairRaman///Instagram: @ramanmundair + @rmundair///

 I have training and experience in working creatively with a wide range of adult literacy and numeracy learners.

-I have sat as a member of the Children’s Panel Scotland and have empathy and experience with the care system and looked after children.
+I have sat as a member of the Children’s Panel Scotland and I am care-experienced and have great empathy and experience with the care system and looked after children.

 I work with visual media as well as text, and am open to interdisciplinary work and collaboration with other artists.